Which Types of Firewood are Toxic?

 You probably aren’t a botanist and you probably won’t know every type of wood you are burning.
 You lower your risk factor a lot by waiting for your wood to dry out (can take 6 months or more) before burning.

-The best wood to burn for a campfire is one that is not living, wood that is locally available, non-driftwood, non-poisonous, and is presently dry.
+The best wood to burn for a campfire is one that is dead, wood that is locally available, non-driftwood, non-poisonous, and dry.

 Oak, beech, elm, and cedar trees make for good firewood.
 Pine can smoke a lot and has a lot of sap, which isn’t a concern in a campfire but should be avoided for a fireplace (to avoid buildup of burned sap inside the chimney)